Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

 2. Check the address carefully.

 It is safest to scan the QR code directly from your own app.
 After scanning, compare the beginning and end of the address.
-One mistake means losing your funds—the transaction cannot be reversed.
+One mistake means losing your funds — the transaction cannot be reversed.

-3. Prepare the document and appropriate denominations.
+3. Prepare an ID and appropriate denominations.

 You can always see the final terms of the transaction on the screen.
 Before confirming, make sure you know what exchange rate is being used and what fee has been added.
-This is the moment to make your decision—you won't be able to change anything later.
+This is the moment to make your decision — you won't be able to change anything later.

 5. Keep your confirmation.